 The opulent 1920s are a firm favorite Party Theme.
 Super-glamorous, the decadent flapper girls style is often called on for Birthday Parties, New Years Eve Parties, and Halloween.
-With the 20's coming around again (the 2020s are so close we can almost feel it!), the Art Deco, Great Gatsby, Downton Abbey, Jazz Age, 20's theme is going to be a firm favourite for lot's of parties these next few years, if not the whole 2020's.
+With the 20's now back again, the Art Deco, Great Gatsby, Downton Abbey, Jazz Age, 20's theme is going to be a firm favourite for lot's of parties these next few years, if not the whole 2020's.

 When preparing your outfit for a 20's Theme Party, there are many accessories and things to consider, but the most important of course is the dress.
 Below are my picks of the best new season flapper dresses.